- Following the partition plan passed by the UN, Arab states surrounding Israel declared a “war of extermination” against the nascent Jewish state.

-The War of Independence occurred in 1948 when the combined armies of 5 Arab nations descended on the newfound state of Israel.
-After the 1947 partition vote, riots and violence erupted throughout the region, ultimately leading to a war.
-On May 14, 1948, Israel declared its independence and was attacked by the combined forces of Egypt, Syria, Transjordan, Lebanon and Iraq.
+The War of Independence occurred in 1948 when the combined armies of five Arab nations descended on the newfound State of Israel.
+After the 1947 partition vote, riots and violence erupted throughout the region, ultimately leading to war.
+On May 14, 1948, Israel declared independence and was attacked by the combined forces of Egypt, Syria, Transjordan, Lebanon and Iraq.

 According to UN reports from the time: “Powerful Arab interests, both inside and outside Palestine, are defying the resolution of the General Assembly (181) and are engaged in a deliberate effort to alter by force the settlement envisaged therein.”

 The Arab leadership openly claimed responsibility for the resulting war, with Azzam Pasha, Secretary-General of the Arab League, boasting: “This will be a war of extermination and a momentous massacre which will be spoken of like the Mongolian massacres and the Crusades.”2

 The Haganah, later renamed the IDF (Israel Defense Forces), repelled the attack in a four-phase operation.
 Israeli forces fought to capture key positions in order to secure the tiny country from Arab invasion, including the extremely vulnerable corridor from Jerusalem to Tel Aviv.
 The combination of disorganized Arab armies, fractious leadership from the Arab states, and Israel’s mobilization of a citizen army highly motivated by the prospect of annihilation led to the defeat of the invading Arab armies.